PraiseK/CmsGroup1-/deployment.md

 ## Project Overview

-[Provide a brief overview of the project, its purpose, and key technologies used.]

 The Suite Consultants WordPress Website Development project, undertaken by Group 1, is a collaborative initiative to create a tailored WordPress website for Suite Consultants, a Netsuite consulting firm specializing in comprehensive solutions.
 Suite Consultants' core focus areas include sales, services, and support.
 The project's primary objective is to develop a modern and user-friendly online presence that aligns with Suite Consultants' business goals.

 ## Development Workflow